 Since there’s really nothing like the first time when attending concerts, filming it is now considered the staple concert experience.
 All thanks to technology (again), we can now record everything in a clasp.
 So, today's audience dread comes with the constant sea of smartphones and blinding lump of LEDs.

 Is it so wrong to deify such experiences?
 We bet not.
 News flash: Immortalizing the "now" through snaps and videos does not equate to failure of “being in the moment.”

 Between being in the moment and collecting digital trails of our experiences, how does one remember a live show?
 Or is there really a proper way to preserve temporary moments like those?

 If you head to Twitter, you will be surprised at how much netizens discussfilming concerts.
-We stand by the fact that if a person’s way of enjoying a show is by recording parts of it, then so be it.
-And those who insistently claim that to truly savor a live show means having no phone at hand can go and have their lives now.
+If a person’s way of enjoying a show is by recording parts of it, then so be it.

 Case in point, if whether filming it or not is what it means to truly be in the moment, we have every right to do that as long as no one was infringed on the other side of our lenses.
-After all, the impulse of wanting to document our experience is what’s keeping our heads sane despite the surreal feeling of seeing our fave artists play for us in the flesh; it is for posterity’s sake.
+The impulse of wanting to document our experience is what’s keeping our heads sane despite the surreal feeling of seeing our fave artists play for us in the flesh; it's for posterity’s sake.

 If we’re to make our own rules in this fast-evolving world, it would be this: We will still take concert videos and that will not be someone else’s business.
-And remember that just because we are always with our phones doesn’t mean we are NOT living.
+Just because we are always on our phones doesn’t mean we are NOT living.
 The older generation has done enough to learn from old mistakes but we, the younger ones, have fought enough to know how quickly what we do can fade.

 Please provide a valid Email Address.